 Before exploring AP Psychology's course concepts and units, let's look at a few questions students often have about the AP Psych course and exam.

-Do colleges consider AP Psych a science subject?
+Do Colleges Consider AP Psych a Science Subject?

-According to the National Science Foundation (NSF), Psychology constitutes a science course and is one of the core subjects within the STEM (science, technology, engineering, and mathematics) fields.
+According to the National Science Foundation (NSF), psychology constitutes a science course and is 1 of the core subjects within the STEM (science, technology, engineering, and mathematics) fields.
 However, depending on the organizational structure of your college, the psychology department may be in either the social science department or the science department.
 This affiliation determines whether your institution regards AP Psychology as a science or social science course.

 Yes, you can.
 Because AP Psychology has no course prerequisites, you can take it without taking a basic-level psychology class in high school beforehand.